NakacwaOlivia/Manila/README.md

-# edu_prepvii_manila
+# K.Olivia_manila
-# Manila Shop is an EDU-Online shopping platform where people can buy different items and goods.
+# Manila Shop is an Online shopping platform where people can buy different items and goods.